Presented by the Honey and Pollination Center and The California Pollinator Consortium.

 - Your abstract is not successfully submitted until you receive a confirmation e-mail after clicking the final submit button.
 If you do not receive a confirmation e-mail, please contact Liz Luu, the conference coordinator.

 Before you begin, please prepare your abstract in a word document using the abstract template.
 Doc or docx files only.
+Please use "your full name_abstract" as the file name.

 Available sessions for oral presentation